 The Triumph Scholarship was established to provide assistance to make a positive difference in the life of one individual who is homeless or has been homeless at one time in their life.
 Undergraduate students must be enrolled full or part time, degree seeking, minimum GPA of 2.6 and have financial need verified by the Fi- nancial Aid office.

-Andre Schnabl and Denny Marcus Endowed Scholarship is to provide financial support to students enrolled at Kennesaw State University who receive services from the Campus Awareness Resource & Empowerment (CARE) Center.
+Andre Schnabl and Denny Marcus Endowed Scholarship is to provide financial support to students enrolled at Kennesaw State University who receive services from the Campus Awareness Resource & Empowerment (CARE) Services.